alphagov/govuk-frontend/.github/ISSUE_TEMPLATE/cycle-brief.md

 ---
-name: "Cycle brief template"
+name: Cycle brief template
 about: For internal use only – issue template for writing briefs at the beginning of each cycle
-title: ""
+title: ''
-labels: "epic"
+labels: epic
-assignees: ""
+assignees: ''

 ---

 ## Brief